nodejs/node/doc/api/tty.md

 });
 ```

 *Note:* Unrealiable event handler execution on all Windows platforms.
+The Event handler is only executed for changes in the width of the window and the console must be in raw mode.

 ### writeStream.columns
 <!-- YAML